mrciolino/wiki-backup/organizations/vrintica-genealogy.md

 Osdimir -> The given name
 Lataniel -> ?
-Daera -> The name of the bloodline (in this case the Daera bloodline) Vrintica -> Title denoting royalty as a direct descendant
+Daera -> The name of the bloodline (in this case the Daera bloodline, denoting descendance from Os' first wife) Vrintica -> Title denoting royalty as a direct descendant

 ## Members of the Family Vrintica